jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 ## Overall Model

-The three formulations in this post branch out the same canonical model.
-We have 15 players, $i = 1...15$, and our goal is to estimate the free throw percentage (chance of success) for each one, $\theta_i$.
-Our data consists of the number of shots made for player $i$, $y_i$, and the number of attempts for each player, $K_i$.
-Then the number of free throws made, $y_i$, follows a Binomial distribution:
+The three formulations in this post branch out from the same canonical model.
+We have 16 players, $i = 1...16$, and our goal is to estimate the free throw percentage (chance of success) for each one, $\theta_i$.
+Our data consists of the number of shots made for player, $y_i$, and the number of attempts for each player, $K_i$.
+Using this, the number of free throws made, $y_i$, follows a Binomial distribution conditional on the number of attempts and probability of success:

 $$ p(y_i \mid \theta_i, K_i) = \text{Binomial}(\theta_i, K_i) $$

 To help with inference, we transform $\theta$ to a log-odds parameter, $\alpha$.
-Using $\alpha$ will change the distribution of $y_i$ from a Binomial distribution to a BinomialLogit, but this is just a math formality, the intuition is the same.
-Outside of inference functions, there's no need to remember the $\alpha$ parameter because it's just a transformation of $\theta$.
+Using $\alpha$ will change the distribution of $y_i$ from a Binomial distribution to a BinomialLogit, but the intuition is the same.

 $$ \alpha = \text{logit}(\theta) = \text{log}\frac{\theta}{1 - \theta}$$